 A committee was formed to begin the legal work and the restoration of the building.

 On Wednesday May 23, 2007, Brian Driscoll, Technical Assistance Coordinator with Arkansas Historic Preservation Program, joined a group of interested persons to inspect and assess the structure.
 The group has determined that the school was constructed as a one-room school with two front doors on the west elevation, three windows on each side, a high-gabled shake-roof building without electricity.
 The recorded deed showed the land to have been originally purchased by School District 25 on August 24, 1903.
 However, the deed was not recorded until April of 1904.

 Investigation of the building shows that at some time a room was added to the north side of the building making it a two-room school.
 Verification of this addition has been noted by both Driscoll and Danny Ball, builder and foreman of the restoration plans; however, there have been no documents located telling when the north room was added.

 An additional gift to the Historical Society’s restoration project was the surveying of the New Hope Property by Brad McDaniel.
 The deed to the land contributed by the Smiths was signed and recorded on July 16.

-Much enthusiasm has been generated by former students, teachers, and others who are eager to see this building restored.
-Pledges totaling $2,075 have been made.
+Much enthusiasm was generated by former students, teachers, and others who were eager to see this building restored.
+Pledges totaling over $2,075 have been made.
 In order for the project to receive a designated grant from the state, at least $5,000 will need to be raised.
-Bridget Hart is chairman of the committee.
-Carol McCrary will serve as vice-chair; Donna Horton as treasurer; Cathy Hagler and Barbara Burkhart, former students of the New Hope School, will serve as co-secretaries.
-Other members of the committee are Leigh Anne Chambers, Florence Halstead, Teresa McCrary and Tommy McCrary.
+Bridget Hart was chairman of the committee.
+Carol McCrary was vice-chair; Donna Horton was treasurer; Cathy Hagler and Barbara Burkhart, former students of the New Hope School, were co-secretaries.
+Other members of the committee were Leigh Anne Chambers, Florence Halstead, Teresa McCrary and Tommy McCrary.